Any Dream Will Do: Lee Mead

 Originally from Southend-on-Sea, Lee Mead was living in London when he entered Any Dream Will Do.

-Lee Mead's father drives an HGV for the post office and his mother an office cleaner and he grew up in Southend.
+Lee Mead's father drove an HGV for the post office and his mother was an office cleaner.

 Lee Mead went to Whitehall Performing Arts College.

-In an interview with Lee Mead in The Telegraph it points out that he left college early and worked on the ferries, singing to passengers on the Bay of Biscay.
-Then, after six months without work, Lee Mead got a job in Bridlington on the in-house cabaret team.
+Lee Mead left college early and worked on the ferries, singing to passengers on the Bay of Biscay.
+Then, after six months without work, he got a job in Bridlington on the in-house cabaret team.

 Lee Mead went on to appear in a variety of shows including as the understudy for Raoul in the Phantom of the Opera and as Pharoah in the UK Tour of Joseph & His Amazing Technicolor Dreamcoat, so the role of Joseph is not too alien for him.